wkumari/draft-wkumari-capport-icmp-unreach/README.md

 2.7.
 Message Type

-   The Captive Portal ICMP Type message is specifcally for Capport ICMP Compliant devices.
+   The Captive Portal ICMP Type message is specifically for Capport ICMP Compliant devices.
 It is expected that Legacy devices will ignore such messages.